CubiCasa/cubicasa-ios-sdk-example-project/README.md

-`.meshVisualisation` | Reconstruct the scene as a 3D mesh and visualise it (only on LiDAR-equiped devices) | enabled `.backgroundResume`	| The SDK will attempt to resume scanning if the app was backgrounded | enabled `.azimuth` | The SDK will write the camera orientation (azimuth) in the captured data | enabled
+`.meshVisualisation` | Reconstruct the scene as a 3D mesh and visualise it (only on LiDAR-equiped devices) | enabled `.backgroundResume`	| The SDK will attempt to resume scanning if the app was backgrounded | enabled `.azimuth` | The SDK will write the camera orientation (azimuth) in the captured data | enabled `.storageWarnings` | The SDK will inform the app about remaining file system storage and warn the user when less than 10 minutes remain | enabled
+`.feedbackGathering` | The SDK will keep a separate log on warnings during the scan | enabled

 If `CubiCapture.options` is not set, the default values will apply.